programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 You may also notice that three.js stores coordinates in a 'vector'.
 A THREE.Vector2 is used for 2D coordinates (referred to as x and y) such as the pointer position, and a THREE.Vector3 is used for 3D coordinates (x, y and z).

-You need to declare variables for the raycaster, the mouse pointer and the object selected at the time.
-After:
+You need to declare variables for the raycaster, the mouse pointer and the object selected at the time. **After** the following code.

 ```
 	// Variable declaration and setting
 ```

-add:
+You need to **add** the following code.

 ```
 	let raycasterM, pointer, selectedObj; // for mouse controls